mdaria11/RPG_Game/README.txt

 one object for each class), Visitor Pattern for applying spells on different entities and Factory Pattern for creating the characters.

-For parsing accounts and stories for the game I used an JSON parser.